K1enNg/K1enNg/README.md

 # 💫 About Me:
-Hi there, my name is Kien, and I am a student studying at Lasalle College passionate about web development, currently seeking an internship in a front-end position.
-I have a solid foundation in HTML5, CSS3, JavaScript, and React, and I'm expanding my skills by learning Node.js and MongoDB.
-I'm eager to apply my skills, contribute to real-world projects, and continue growing as a developer.
+Hi there, my name is Kien, and I'm a junior web developer and college student passionate about building interactive and user-friendly web applications.
+I specialize in front-end development and have experience working with HTML5, CSS3, JavaScript, and React.
+I’m currently expanding my skills in Node.js, MongoDB, and exploring animations with GSAP to create more engaging user experiences.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/kien-nguyen-46bab22a1)